 ❏ Obtain all information you can to investigate course format, design, sections, professors, attendance policies, course requirements, etc. to pick a good match for your disability-related needs.

 ❏ If available, communicate with the professor and/or review a sample syllabus and course requirements regarding attendance.

 ❏ Consider multiple options e.g. 12 credits only for full-time, part-time load, online courses, independent study, self-paced courses, etc. (some may be off campus)

 ❏ If you receive Financial Aid, consult with your Financial Aid Counselor before you finalize your decisions so you do not disrupt your funding.

 ❏ Communicating with your academic advisor should be the first step in planning your schedule.

-❏ Make sure to share your DSO eligibility and your access needs with your Academic Advisor.
+❏ Make sure to share your DRO eligibility and your access needs with your Academic Advisor.

 ❏ Your academic advisor can provide valuable assistance and share important information.
 However, there will be information that your academic advisor does not know.